apostrophecms/apostrophe/packages/scheduled-publishing/README.md

   </p>
 </div>

-This module allows to schedule publishing of your pieces (which includes pages) to specific dates.
+This module allows you to schedule publishing of your pieces (which includes pages) to specific dates.

 ## Installation